 Distance from Las Vegas: 465 miles

 One of the most popular features of the park is the Mesa Arch attracts tons of photographers especially during the sunrise.
-If you don’t feel like waking up so early, you can visit right after the sunrise around 7 and 8 a.m. when the Mesa Arch is mostly empty.
+If you don’t feel like waking up so early, visit right after the sunrise around 7 and 8 a.m. when the Mesa Arch is mostly empty.

 12. Capitol Reef National Park